fozziethebeat/TopicModelComparison/README.md

 This leaves out a lot of details, but it covers the key items we will need: (1) the full text of the article and (2) all online\_sections for the article.
 Extracting this can be kinda hairy.
-The following snippet gives a gist of how to extract and format the neccesary data:
+The following snippet gives a gist of how to extract and format the necessary data:

 ``` scala
 import scala.xml.XML